nicotralab/chen-et-al-sex-determination/README.md

 This repo accompanies "XY sex determination in a cnidarian" by Chen et al (**reference forthcoming**).
 The repo includes several custom scripts and intermediate data files not included in the manuscript.

-This file outlines our workflow and provides links to a separarate repository at Zenodo (**reference forthcoming**), which has 6 datafiles that were too large to include in this repo.
+This file outlines our workflow and provides links to a [separarate repository](https://doi.org/10.5281/zenodo.6368104), which has 6 datafiles that were too large to include in this repo.

 In theory, you should be able to follow this document to replicate our analysis perfectly.
 However, the details of running each analysis tool may differ depending on your platform and version.
 If you have questions or need help, please contact Matthew Nicotra.